CodeMaestro-AI/CodeMaestro/README.md

 ## Demo: Side-by-side Benchmark

 This short demo compares CodeMaestro Alpha against a Claude Code baseline on the same `module-split` benchmark.
+Skip to the end for the results.

 [Watch the demo video](https://youtu.be/S_-3u3R7db8)